-Melbourne-based journalist Max Allen has been writing about drinks for more than 25 years.
+Intoxicating: Ten Drinks That Shaped Australia is the latest book from Melbourne-based journalist Max Allen, who has been writing about drinks for more than 25 years.

-Max Allen is the wine and drinks columnist for the Australian Financial Review, a longtime contributor to Gourmet Traveller Magazine and the Australian correspondent for jancisrobinson.com – as discussed with Jancis herself, when she joined us on the podcast back in Season Four.
+Max is the wine and drinks columnist for the Australian Financial Review, a longtime contributor to Gourmet Traveller Magazine and the Australian correspondent for jancisrobinson.com – as discussed with Jancis herself, when she joined us on the podcast back in Season Four.

-Max joined me on the show to discuss this personal journey through Australia’s colourful and complex drinking history.
+I’ve long been a fan of Max’s writing so I was excited to host him on the show to discuss this personal journey through Australia’s colourful and complex drinking history.

 In the book, Max tastes the fermented sap of the Tasmanian cider gum, enjoyed by Indigenous people long before European invasion.